 Faithful are the wounds of a friend (Proverbs 27:6).
 We would not be serving you well if we did not alert you to both the pros and cons of a modern Western house church.
 For many people contemplating starting a house church, their best option is to remain where they are and serve the Lord in their present church.
 However, if circumstances are providential to starting a house church with all the necessary pieces in place (quality leadership, large meeting room, plenty of car parking), go for it!

 To summarize, NTRF promotes the benefits of New Testament church practice.
-These practices include the fellowship that comes from celebrating the Lord’s Supper as an actual meal (and the main purpose of gathering each Lord’s Day), participatory worship, weekly in depth teaching, a personal devotion to prayer, elder led congregation consensus in making decisions, and fellowships that are the same size as would fit into a first century Roman villa — smaller congregations that are neither too big (mega churches) nor too small (micro churches).
+These practices include the fellowship that comes from celebrating the Lord’s Supper as an actual meal (and the main purpose of gathering each Lord’s Day), participatory worship, weekly in depth teaching, a personal devotion to prayer, elder rule through congregation consensus, and fellowships that are the same size as would fit into a first century Roman villa—smaller congregations that are neither too big (mega churches) nor too small (micro churches).